Roads, pavements and public land

 You can take a responsible approach to keeping the streets clean, by either taking your rubbish home, or using a litter bin.

 You can also tell us if you think we've regularly missed the cleaning of your street.
 We're unable to take requests for additional sweeping of public areas outside of our programme however.
 If you're concerned that there's a problem with litter or dirt in your area, let us know, this information will assist us in monitoring the standard of service.

 What we do

 We regularly review the methods and frequency of our programme to make sure we're responding to the different needs of Manchester's neighbourhoods.

-We will respond quickly to requests for the removal of potentially dangerous substances, such as broken glass and dog fouling.
+We will respond quickly to requests for the removal of potentially dangerous substances, such as broken glass and dog fouling and leaves.

 We will take action on people who dump rubbish, drop or throw litter out of car windows by issuing Fixed Penalty Notices - we will also prosecute; fines can range from £75 to £2,500 if convicted.